 All of this data allows U.S. News to compile both rankings (comparing one hospital’s performance to other hospitals) and ratings (comparing a hospital’s performance to a benchmark), with the goal of helping patients and families find the best healthcare.
-Hospitals that rank among the top 100 in their state or earn recognition as a high performer in one or more of the clinical areas are recognized for their above average quality.
+Hospitals that receive a state rank or earn recognition as a high performer in one or more of the clinical areas are recognized for their above average quality.

-This year, 15 Sutter hospital campuses were recognized by U.S. News, and two were ranked among the top 100 hospitals in California.
+This year, 15 Sutter hospital campuses were recognized by U.S. News, and two were ranked among the best hospitals in California.

 Sutter Medical Center, Sacramento was ranked 42nd in California and fourth in the Sacramento metro area.
-This facility was also recognized for high performance on nine clinical areas, including three areas that were new this year (stroke, heart attack and spinal fusion) and six areas that have been scored before (chronic obstructive pulmonary disease, congestive heart failure, hip replacement, aortic valve, transcatheter aortic valve and heart bypass surgery).
+This facility was also recognized for high performance on ten clinical areas, including four areas that were new this year (stroke, heart attack, maternity care and spinal fusion) and six areas that have been scored before (chronic obstructive pulmonary disease, congestive heart failure, hip replacement, aortic valve, transcatheter aortic valve and heart bypass surgery).

 California Pacific Medical Center – Van Ness Campus was also highly ranked, coming in at 56th in the state and seventh in the San Francisco metro area and earning the high performer accolade in six clinical areas, including stroke, chronic obstructive pulmonary disease, congestive heart failure, colon cancer surgery, hip replacement and aortic valve surgery.